 When most people picture a semi accident site, they see a busy multi-lane highway packed with cars, the tractor-trailer swerving sideways into a family vehicle.
 But what many people don’t realize is that they are equally at risk when a semi is traveling at low speeds on city streets—and that even an accident at an intersection can prove fatal.

 Semi-truck T-bone crashes are typically caused when a truck fails to stop in an intersection or collides with a car while making a left turn.
 Although the truck may be traveling relatively slowly, the mass of the trailer can cause serious injuries to those in its path.

 T-bone accidents in KY may cause drivers in smaller vehicles to suffer:

 If someone you love has suffered permanent injury as a result of a crash, the Louisville truck accident attorneys at Gray and White can help you get justice and compensation for your overwhelming loss.
-Call us today at 800.634.8767 or fill out the contact form on the top of this page to learn your legal options in your FREE, one-on-one consultation.
+Call us today at 800.634.8767 or fill out our contact form to learn your legal options in your FREE, one-on-one consultation.
 The call is FREE, and you owe us nothing unless we win your case.